3 Day Barcelona Itinerary: How To Plan the Perfect Barcelona Trip

 Can you walk everywhere in Barcelona?

 Barcelona is a very walkable city so you can go from one place to another on foot.
 That said, the city is quite large so you’ll need to take public transport for longer distances.
+Taxis here are some of the most affordable in Europe.

 What museums are free in Barcelona?